 9A.5.1 Trends in the prevalence of smoking

-Traditionally, the prevalence of smoking among people experiencing incarceration has been far higher than among the general population.1,2 While smoking has decreased substantially over time in the Australian general community, the same is not true for people in custody, whose smoking rates, in facilities which allow smoking, remain high.3 In June 2022, there were about 41,000 adult prisoners in Australia; 93% of prison entrants at this time were men.4 Over half (51%–70%) of prison entrants aged 18–44 were daily smokers,3 compared with less than one in eight (7%–11%) people in the general community.5 Almost three in four (71%) of all Australian prison entrants reported being current smokers, and 86% reported having smoked at some stage in their life.
-Only 13% of prison entrants reported never having smoked, while 14% were ex-smokers.
-The average age of taking up smoking was 14, although several prisoners reported that they began smoking as young as four.
-Upon entry, female prison entrants (75%) were more likely than male prison entrants (70%) to report they were current smokers.
-Entrants aged 35–44 were most likely to report being current smokers (76%), with those aged 45 and over the least likely at 61%.3 Similar trends are observed internationally; a systematic review found that rates of smoking among people experiencing incarceration exceed community rates 1.04 to 62.6-fold.6
+Traditionally, the prevalence of smoking among people experiencing incarceration has been far higher than among the general population.1,2 While smoking has decreased substantially over time in the Australian general community, the same is not true for people in custody, whose smoking prevalence, in facilities which allow smoking, remain high.3 In June 2025, there were about 47,000 adults in Australian prisons; 92% of prison entrants at this time were men; Aboriginal and Torres Strait Islander people accounted for 37% of all people in Australian prisons, see Section 8.3.5 for prevalence of smoking among Aboriginal and Torres Strait Islander people in Australia’s prisons.4 Over half (51%–70%) of prison entrants aged 18–44 smoked daily,3 compared with fewer than one in eight (7%–11%) people in the general community.5 Almost three in four (71%) of all Australian prison entrants reported current smoking, and 86% reported having smoked at some stage in their life.
+Only 13% of prison entrants reported never having smoked, while 14% were quit.
+The average age of taking up smoking was 14, although several people in prisons reported that they began smoking as young as four.
+Upon entry, female prison entrants (75%) were more likely than male prison entrants (70%) to report current smoking.
+Entrants aged 35–44 were most likely to report current smoking (76%), with those aged 45 and over the least likely at 61%.3 Similar trends are observed internationally; a systematic review found that prevalence of smoking among people experiencing incarceration exceed community prevalence 1.04- to 62.6-fold.6

 9A.5.2 Contribution of smoking to health outcomes and social inequality

-Prisoners experience poorer physical and mental health than the general population.
+People experiencing incarceration have poorer physical and mental health than the general population.
 In 2022, almost two in five (39%) of Australian prison entrants reported a long-term health condition or disability that limited their daily activities and/or affected their participation in education or employment.
 A similar proportion (42%) reported having a current chronic condition.
 Smoking-related illnesses such as asthma, cardiovascular disease, pulmonary disease, diabetes, and cancer were among the most common conditions.
-Just over half (51%) of prison entrants reported ever having been told they have a mental health disorder, including alcohol and drug abuse.3 See Section 9A.3 for a detailed overview of the relationship between smoking and mental illness, as well as alcohol and substance use disorders, and Chapter 1, Section 1.10.6 for other drug use.
+Just over half (51%) of prison entrants reported ever having been told they have a mental health disorder, including alcohol and drug abuse.3 See Section 9A.3 for a detailed overview of the relationship between smoking and mental illness, as well as alcohol and substance use disorders.

 9A.5.3 Explanations for higher smoking prevalence

-The primary reason for high rates of smoking among people experiencing incarceration is that smoking is common among groups over-represented in the prison population, including those of lower socioeconomic status, Aboriginal and Torres Strait Islander peoples, people with mental health disorders, people with substance use disorders, and people experiencing homelessness.3 For example, in 2021, Aboriginal and Torres Strait Islander people accounted for almost one-third (30%) of the total prisoner population (while only comprising 3.8% of the Australian population).15,16 Tobacco use has historically been commonly accepted as part of prison life,2 serving a variety of purposes such as a form of currency,17,18 a stress or boredom reliever,18-22 or a common ground for socialising.23 Other reasons for these high smoking rates among prisoners include a lack of smoking cessation programs in prisons (as well as an overall lack of these programs in the community), a lack of evidence regarding best practice for smoking cessation in this population group, and confusion over ownership of the issue between health departments and custodial authorities.20
+The primary reason for a high prevalence of smoking among people experiencing incarceration is that smoking is common among groups over-represented in the prison population, including those of lower socioeconomic status, Aboriginal and Torres Strait Islander peoples, people with mental health disorders, people with substance use disorders, and people experiencing homelessness.3 For example, in 2022, Aboriginal and Torres Strait Islander people accounted for almost one-third (32%) of the total population of people in Australian prisons (while only comprising 3.8% of the Australian population).15,16 Tobacco use has historically been commonly accepted as part of prison life,2 serving a variety of purposes such as a form of currency,17,18 a stress or boredom reliever,18-22 or a common ground for socialising.23 Other reasons for high smoking prevalence among people experiencing incarceration include a lack of smoking cessation programs in prisons (as well as an overall lack of these programs in the community), a lack of evidence regarding best practice for smoking cessation in this population group, and confusion over ownership of the issue between health departments and custodial authorities.20

-Prior to entering prison, many inmates had experienced lifetime exposure to cigarette smoking through their primary caregivers and friends.24 The average age at which Australian prison entrants had their first cigarette was 14 in 2022,3 compared with 17 in the general population in 2019.25 A 2016 qualitative study in the US found many prisoners who smoked reported not having been taught by their family members about the dangers of smoking, rather it was more common that these family members themselves were smokers.24 One study found an association between heavy smoking among prisoners and past adverse childhood events such as alcoholism in the family, a psychiatric condition in the family, physical abuse, parental neglect and parental divorce.26 Factors within the prison environment that can increase prisoners’ likelihood of smoking include stress, boredom, lack of social support, high smoking rates among prisoners and staff, shared cells, relationship building between prisoners, and the use of tobacco as currency.27
+Prior to entering prison, many inmates had experienced lifetime exposure to cigarette smoking through their primary caregivers and friends.24 The average age at which Australian prison entrants had their first cigarette was 14 in 2022,3 compared with 17 in the general population in 2022–23.25 A 2016 qualitative study in the US found many people experiencing incarceration who smoked reported not having been taught by their family members about the dangers of smoking, rather it was more common that these family members also smoked.24 One study found an association between heavy smoking among people experiencing incarceration and past adverse childhood events such as alcoholism in the family, a psychiatric condition in the family, physical abuse, parental neglect and parental divorce.26 Factors within the prison environment that can increase a persons likelihood of smoking include stress, boredom, lack of social support, high smoking prevalence among people experiencing incarceration and staff, shared cells, relationship building between people experiencing incarceration, and the use of tobacco as currency.27

 9A.5.4 Interventions for reducing smoking